Skip to content

 Arielle Veerman ©Michiel van Nieuwkerk

 I was in great awe of artists in general, and certainly of Joost.
 He was an erudite man.
 I admired everything he put down on paper and how he went wild on his keyboard.
 I wanted to support him in that.
-So soon I thought: OK, I'll take care of this daily routine.
+So soon I thought: OK, I will take care of this daily routine.
 That interfered with my own life; Joost thought I shouldn't work.
 But as the family expanded - we had another son and a daughter - the pressure on him also increased, because our family was largely financially dependent on him.
 Joost was keenly aware that only a handful of writers could live off their pen, and he was one of them.
 The question of whether he would be able to do that every year must have caused him a lot of anxiety.'

 Fame